Cell phones and cancer

 National Cancer Institute website.
 Cell phones and cancer risk.

 US Food & Drug Administration website.
-Radiation-emitting products.
-Reducing exposure: hands-free kits and other accessories.
+Reducing radio frequency exposure from cell phones.